 Am I ready to sell my home?
 It’s a question that many ask themselves, especially as they see real estate prices rising and houses all around them selling quickly.
-While selling your home is a deeply personal decision, there certainly are criteria that the situation should ideally meet before a home sale becomes a possibility.
+While selling your home is a deeply personal decision, there certainly are criteria that the situation should ideally meet before a home sale becomes a possibility, which is why you need a home selling process.
 Knowing those criteria and how your personal finances fit into them is a good way to decide if selling is actually right for you.
 Once you know the basics, you can apply a bit of simple logic and math to figure out whether or not it’s time to list your home.

 Am I ready to sell my home?